Xunnamius/black-flag/README.md

 [`builder`][7] function of the effector clone on the second pass (via [`builder`'s new third parameter][6]).

-Similarly, hoisting routing responsibilities to the router instance allows Black Flag to make certain guarantees:
+In the same vein, hoisting routing responsibilities to the router instance allows Black Flag to make certain guarantees:

 - An end user trying to invoke a non-existent sub-command will cause an exception to be thrown.
 This is true even if the effector and helper instances